 Gold coins such as the Australian Kangaroo, American Eagle, and Canadian Maple Leaf are government-minted and often backed by sovereign guarantees.
 Coins come in smaller denominations like 1 oz, ½ oz, ¼ oz, and 1/10 oz, making them more accessible to a broader audience.

 One of the biggest benefits of gold coins is their liquidity.
-Coins are easily tradable and widely recognized, both nationally and internationally.
+Coins are easily tradable and widely recognised, both nationally and internationally.
 You can sell gold coins quickly in most major cities, including Brisbane, without the need for special equipment or assay verification.

 Moreover, certain coins may carry numismatic value in addition to their bullion worth.
 Limited mintage, historical significance, and collectible demand can all enhance a coin’s resale value.